Supporting Inuit children

 Funding is provided for approved requests in one of two ways:

-- We provide funding for the products, services or supports for the child or children.
+- We provide funding for the products, services or supports for the child or children directly to the vendor or services provider.

 - If the family, guardian, child or authorized representative has already paid for the approved product, service or support, then reimbursement of these expenses will be provided.